-A full refund will be issued if participant cancels one week prior to the event.
+An 80% refund will be issued if participant cancels one week prior to the event.
 For cancellations made less than one week prior to the event, BRAHM will issue a refund IF the museum is able to fill the vacated spot.

 About the Instructor